chung-leong/react-seq/README.md

 to where he was before (since the route hasn't changed) and what ever being done there would no longer cause an error.
 Everything works as it should.

-## State management
+## Managing complex states

 State management using an async generator function is generally much easier, even when no inherently async operations like data retrieval are involved.
 First of all, you have a variable scope that persists over time.
 When you need to remember something, just set a local variable.
-At the same time the number of states of you need to maintain is sharply reduced, thanks to async functions' ability to halt mid-execution.
+At the same time the number of states of you need to track is sharply reduced, thanks to async functions' ability to halt mid-execution.
 Consider the [the following example](./examples/konami-code/README.md).
 It's a hook that listens for a sequence of keystrokes matching the well-known [Konami code](https://en.wikipedia.org/wiki/Konami_Code):